 Months later Molly and her husband Brandon opened a restaurant, Delancey.
 After our first visit, Abbott was so inspired by their efforts he set up his own restaurant.

-Best of all, a series of conversations at the restaurant led to becoming fast friends with Molly.
+A series of conversations at the restaurant led to becoming friends with Molly.

 Last summer, I had the privilege of reading the manuscript of her second book, Delancey, which was officially released today.
-Molly and Brandon's story is proof that hard work and determination pay off.
-Delancey is about marriage and community, and incidentally contains excellent recipes.
+Delancey is about marriage and community, and about how hard work and determination pay off.
+The book also contains excellent recipes.
 It is funny and humble and joyous; I hated for it to end.